2001 – Ocean Forest GC

 Bryce Molder beat Graeme McDowell 1 hole

-John Harris lost to Stephen O’Hara 4&3
+John Harris lost to Steven O’Hara 4&3

 James Driscoll lost to Mark Warren 2&1